Legal Services Board: Board and executive team

-First Term: - April 2011

 Legal Services Consumer Panel

 On 11 November 2009, the LSB launched the Legal Services Consumer Panel.
 The Panel operates independently of the LSB and represents the interests of both individual and business consumers in the LSB’s work to oversee the regulation of lawyers.
 The establishment of the Panel was a statutory requirement of the Legal Services Act of 2007.

 Members of the Panel are appointed by the LSB with the approval of Lord Chancellor.

 The Panel examines issues of importance to legal services consumers, advises the LSB in its work overseeing the frontline regulators and publishes this advice.
 Should the LSB fail to agree with such advice, it is required to publish a written statement outlining its reasons.

-Membership

-The current Chair is Sarah Chambers, an expert in regulation, competition and consumer policy.
-The LSB announced her appointment on 17 April 2018.

-The Panel’s inaugural Chair, Dr Dianne Hayter, was appointed in 2009.
-She did not take the position because of ongoing commitments in the House of Lords.
-She was succeeded in August 2011, by Elizabeth Davies.

-After Davies stepped down at the end of 2016, the Legal Services Board appointed Dr Jane Martin to the post.
-Dr Martin stepped down in early 2018 to take up a role at the Office for Legal Complaints.